Charles III: Lady Diana Spencer

-In December 1992 the British prime minister, John Major, announced the couple's legal separation in the House of Commons.
+In December 1992, the British prime minister, John Major, announced the couple's legal separation in the House of Commons.
 Early the following year, the British press published transcripts of a passionate, bugged telephone conversation between Charles and Parker Bowles that had taken place in 1989, which was dubbed "Tampongate" and "Camillagate".
 Charles subsequently sought public understanding in a television film with Dimbleby, Charles: The Private Man, the Public Role, broadcast in June 1994.
 In an interview in the film, Charles confirmed his own extramarital affair with Parker Bowles, saying that he had rekindled their association in 1986, only after his marriage to Diana had "irretrievably broken down".
-This was followed by Diana's own admission of marital troubles in an interview on the BBC current affairs programme Panorama, broadcast in November 1995.
+This was followed by Diana's own admission of marital troubles in an interview with journalist Martin Bashir on the BBC current affairs programme Panorama, broadcast in November 1995.
 Referring to Charles's relationship with Parker Bowles, she said, "well, there were three of us in this marriage.
 So, it was a bit crowded."
 She also expressed doubt about her husband's suitability for kingship.
 Charles and Diana divorced on 28 August 1996, after being advised by the Queen in December 1995 to end the marriage.
 The couple shared custody of their children.

 Diana died following a car crash in Paris on 31 August 1997.
 Charles flew to Paris with Diana's sisters to accompany her body back to Britain.
-In 2003 Diana's butler Paul Burrell published a note that he claimed had been written by Diana in 1995, in which there were allegations that Charles was "planning 'an accident' in [Diana's] car, brake failure and serious head injury", so that he could remarry.
+In 2003, Diana's butler Paul Burrell published a note that he alleged had been written by Diana in 1995, in which there were allegations that Charles was "planning 'an accident' in [Diana's] car, brake failure and serious head injury", so that he could remarry.
 She had allegedly expressed similar concerns in October 1995 to Lord Mishcon, her solicitor, that "reliable sources" had told her "that she and Camilla would be put aside" for Charles to marry Tiggy Legge-Bourke.
 When questioned by the Metropolitan Police inquiry team as a part of Operation Paget, Charles told the authorities that he did not know about his former wife's note from 1995 and could not understand why she had those feelings.
+The allegations were later revealed to have been among the smears spread by Bashir to secure the interview with Diana for the BBC.